zihenzzz/zihenzzz/README.md

 May every morning bring you new hope,
 May every afternoon be filled with warm sunshine,
-May every dusk be painted with brilliant rosy glow, May every night be accompanied by beautiful dreams.
+May every dusk be painted with brilliant rosy glow,

 🌈 Daily Wishes
 🌼 For Every Day of Yours: